Medestin/questions/README.txt

            FOLLOW UP
             Implement a function popAt (int index) which performs a pop operation on a specific sub-stack.
 Task 3.4 - Queue via Stacks: Implement a MyQueue class which implements a queue using two stacks.
+Task 3.5 - Sort Stack: Write a program to sort a stack such that the smallest items are on the top.
+You can use
+           an additional temporary stack, but you may not copy the elements into any other data structure (such as an array).
+The stack supports the following operations: push, pop, peek, and isEmpty.